auth0/docs/articles/quickstart/webapp/golang/interactive.md

 This handler will take the `code` querystring, provided by Auth0, and exchange it for an Id Token and an Access Token.

-If the Id Token is valid, it will store the profile information (which gets build based on the claims in the Id Token) in the session along with the Access Token, this is done in order to be able to retrieve and use that information when needed.
+If the Id token is valid, it will store the profile information (which gets build based on the claims in the Id token) in the session along with the access token, this is done in order to be able to retrieve and use that information when needed.

-## Display User Information {{{ data-action=code data-code="user.go" }}}
+## Display user profile information {{{ data-action=code data-code="user.go" }}}

 Now that your users can log in, you will likely want to be able to retrieve and use the [profile information](/users/concepts/overview-user-profile) associated with authenticated users.